badlydrawnrob/elm-playground/README.md

 [^3]: All (or most) of [Richard Feldmans talks](https://www.youtube.com/playlist?list=PL1u6QhVvC9FX1EZeIfIbG2VgVHWEyFofw)

-[^4]: I'm lazy, and not a proper programmer, so I rarely write unit tests.
-This isn't the _correct_ way, but Elm types give you quite a lot of guarantees, and I test the program as a regular user (or QA) might do.
+[^4]: I'm being a little lazy here.
+I don't consider myself a "proper" computer scientist (and I don't code that often); more a pragmatic programmer.
+My goal is prototyping, so I rarely write unit tests.
+This isn't the _correct_ way, but Elm types give a lot of guarantees: testing the program as a regular user (like a QA) might be enough.
 If any bugs arise, a visitor can raise a ticket and tests can be written.

 [^5]: There's an alternative by Dwayne called [Elm Conduit](https://discourse.elm-lang.org/t/announcing-dwayne-elm-conduit-a-replacement-for-rtfeldman-elm-spa-example/9758)